rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 }
 ```

 Is this function safe?
-Well, a seasoned developer would probably quickly spot that if the function is called with a null argument, it will throw a NullPointerException.
-Do you need to add a check for null to the function?
+Well, a seasoned developer would probably quickly spot that if the function is called with a `null` argument, it will throw a `NullPointerException`.
+Do you need to add a check for `null` to the function?
 It depends on the function’s intended use.

 Let’s rewrite this function in Kotlin.
-The first question you must answer is, do you expect the function to be called with a null argument?
-We mean not only the null literal directly, as in strLen(null), but also any variable or other expression that may have the value null at runtime.
+The first question you must answer is, do you expect the function to be called with a `null` argument?
+We mean not only the `null` literal directly, as in `strLen(null)`, but also any variable or other expression that may have the value `null` at runtime.

 If you don’t expect it to happen, you declare this function in Kotlin as follows:

 ```kotlin
 fun strLen(s: String) = s.length
 ```

-Calling strLen with an argument that may be null isn’t allowed and will be flagged as error at compile time:
+Calling `strLen` with an argument that may be `null` isn’t allowed and will be flagged as error at compile time:

 ```kotlin
 fun main() {